-The practice had safeguarding processes and staff knew their responsibilities for safeguarding vulnerable adults and children.
+The practice had safeguarding processes.
+Staff received training and knew their responsibilities for safeguarding vulnerable adults and children.
+The practice had a safeguarding lead to oversee safeguarding awareness and training.

 The practice had infection control procedures which reflected published guidance.
+The practice had appointed an infection prevention and control lead to oversee and maintain standards.